taext/research_os/ideas/calibre_tooling-interesting-idea.md

 ### What is the interesting idea with calibre_tooling?

-`calibre_tooling` is a Calibre library Python API.
+`calibre_tooling` is a Python Calibre library search API.

 <br>